diego2017/tictactoe/README.md

 - The folder contains an index.html file, one css which includes a file called style.css, a js folder with 2 files: jquery.js and main.js, and an images folder with 7 images, one sound called 'zeldaSound', and a README.md file.

 ###Online version
-An online version of the game can be accessed using the following link: https://diego2017.github.io/tictactoe/
+An online version of the game can be accessed using this  [Link](https://diego2017.github.io/tictactoe/)

 ###Objective of the game:
 - In the game, there are 2 players who take turns selecting a space in a 3×3 grid.
 Every time a player selects a space, the space changes to their selected image.
 In order to win, players should place three of their images in a horizontal, vertical, or diagonal row.